bicycle-codes/util/README.md

         t.ok(returned[1], 'should have p2 because it was added next') })

+    // return 3 so the test knows when to end,
-    // return 3 because they resolve in order,
+    // because they resolve in order,
-    // event though the ms are backwards return p3
+    // even though the ms are backwards return p3
 })
 ```